AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M10-Gettingstarted.md

 ![Manage Your Virtual Machine](../media/aig4.png)

-## Lab Progress Bar
+## Track Your Progress

-The **Progress Bar** at the top of the lab environment indicates your **validation status**.
+Click on the **Progress** tab to track your progress in the lab.
 The percentage increases as you complete each validation and reaches 100% when all validations are successfully completed.

 On the **Progress (1)** tab, you can view your overall points and validation status, **Validations 0/1 (2)**.